 For those who are wondering, Apple music is also available on Play store and is no longer exclusive for Apple users.
 While I have to admit that the application is pretty good overall, it doesn’t perform at the level of its original iOS version.

 The app allows users to access more than 30 million songs from Apple’s media catalog, along with Beats 1, a popular around-the-clock music radio station which is operated by Apple.
-You can also explore hundreds of other exclusive contents.
+You can also explore hundreds of other exclusive content.

 Despite the elegance, which you will find in almost every other Apple product, the application is riddled with all sorts of issues.
 Anyway, just like its iOS version, Apple Music comes with a three-month free trial period, during which you can enjoy the service without ads.